Amar Bondhu Rashed: Production

 Amar Bondhu Rashed was based on the novel of the same name by professor Muhammad Zafar Iqbal and was adapted by Filmmaker Morshedul Islam.
-This is the second collaboration between Zafar Igbal and Morshedul Islam following Dipu Number 2.
+This is the second collaboration between Zafar Iqbal and Morshedul Islam following Dipu Number 2.
 It was jointly produced by Monon Chalachitra and Impress Telefilm Ltd and was partially funded by a grant from the Government of Bangladesh.
 Ashirbad Chalachitra was the distributor of the film.